zhangao0086/DKCamera/README.md

 A light weight & simple & easy camera for iOS by Swift.
 It uses CoreMotion framework to detect device orientation, so the screen-orientation lock will be ignored.
 And it has two other purposes:

 * Can be presenting or pushing or Integrating.
 * Suppressing the warning **"Snapshotting a view that has not been rendered results in an empty snapshot.
-Ensure your view has been rendered at least once before snapshotting or snapshot after screen updates."**(It seems a bug in iOS8).
+Ensure your view has been rendered at least once before snapshotting or snapshot after screen updates."**(It seems a bug in iOS 8).

 ## Requirements
 * iOS 7.1+